junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Meaning?"

 "It's for those who can fly.
 Angels.
-It's a provocation."
+It's a war declaration."
 Cas says with heavy voice, deeply worried.
-"He's ready to trigger a war with Heaven by killing all these prophets."
+"He's ready to trigger a war with Heaven by killing all these prophets in Hell's name."

 "He must got both tablets."
 Dean realizes.
 "You said he got the angel one from you, right?
-He still got the other half he snapped when you chopped it in half, and the last half was with Kevin, and now that he also got Kevin, he must have both tablets.
+He still got the other half he snapped when you chopped the demon tablet in half, and the last half was with Kevin, and now that he also got Kevin, he must have both tablets.
 How powerful are the tablets, really?
 I thought they're just like books, they don't give you like real combat power or whatever?"

 Cas shakes his head.
 "They're touched by God and have his Words.
 They have real power.
 The angel tablet kept me sane and protected me from Heaven's control.
 The demon tablet, I imagine it must have similar protection effect or other powers for demons.
 With both?
 I wouldn't be surprised he might have enough power to trigger a war against Heaven."